webofdata/specification-archived/specification.md

 The "namespaces" key has a value that is a JSON object.
 The keys in this object correspond to the first part of a CURIE and the value (which must be a string) is the expansion.

-The "datatypes" key is used to define the datatypes of values based on their key.
-In general the datatypes are inferred from the JSON data type.
-However, JSON data types are limited and this mechanism allows for a greater range of basic types, via XML Schema datatypes, and also for extension types to be introduced.

-If a datatype is defined for a key then the value of that property MUST be either a string or a list of strings.

 <pre>
   {
     "@context" : {
         "namespaces" {
           "foaf" : "http://xmlns.com/foaf/0.1/"
-        },
-        "datatypes" : {
-            "foaf:name"   : "xsd:string",
-            "foaf:height" : "xsd:double",
-            "foaf:dob"    : "xsd:datetime"
         }
     }